Shannen Dee Williams

 - Subversive Habits: The Untold Story of Black Catholic Nuns in the United States

-- The Real Sister Act: Black Catholic Nuns and the Forgotten History of Racial Segregation and Exclusion in Female Religious Life
+- The Real Sister Act: Confronting the Uneasy History of Racial Segregation and Exclusion in Female Religious Life

 - Why Black Catholic History Matters